floriandriessen/magnetosphere-cakwind-2d/README.md

 + using Constrained Transport for divergence B leads to strange blob developments in simulations (CT implementation excluded for now).
 + using a user specified AMR region (e.g. to resolve the magnetic equatorial plane) leads to streaks at the boundary of the refined and non-refined grid.
-+ For low magnetic confinement (etastar < 1) the Tanaka field splitting technique is not recommended due to the formation of 'antennae' in magnetic equatorial plane.
-This is strange because the original paper claims that the method can be used for any plasma beta flow (~ 1/etastar).